Wentril/kubernetes_workshop/course.md

 As was already stated, Kubernetes by itself does not provide a built-in authentication mechanism, but it supports various authentication methods.
 One of these methods is using client certificates.
 This method is commonly used for users who need to access the Kubernetes API directly, such as administrators or developers.

-Let's demonstrate this proces for our new user `Bob`.
+Let's demonstrate this process for our new user `Bob`.
 To add a new user to the cluster using client certificates, we need to follow these steps:

 1. **Generate Private Key and Certificate Signing Request (CSR)**